AndrewByerle/JustInTime/README.md

 In the mobile app directory, run the command `npm start` to run the application with Expo Go.
 From the mobile app, a QR code can be scanned with a phone or opened with a simulator app, after which development can continue.

+# Setting Up Notifications
+Mobile app push notifications are only compatible with Android applications because the client still needs to buy an apple developer account.
+After purchasing this subscription, IOS notifications can be added and the app can be be deployed to the app store.
+The Firebase Cloud Messaging library enables sending notifications from the admin portal to the mobile app.
 # Web app details
 ![image](https://user-images.githubusercontent.com/49326544/206061845-110a6056-7c63-4fa6-b922-253fd7eb5a19.png)
 ![image](https://user-images.githubusercontent.com/49326544/206061918-45e402e0-0ffe-429f-8811-585a26857aac.png)